MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/business-performance-analytics/BPA-self-help-1.md

 audience: Application User
 ---

-# Business performance analytics error - Missing fiscal calendar for GL error
+# Business performance analytics error - Missing fiscal calendar for general ledger

 > [!NOTE]
 > The functionality that's described in this article is available as part of a preview release.
 The functionality and the content of this article are subject to change.
 For more information about how to participate in the public preview for business performance analytics, contact <bpaquestions@service.microsoft.com>.